\n

 How We Work

-Every engagement places people with disabilities and older adults at the center of the process as collaborators who shape what gets built and how.
+Every engagement places people with disabilities and older adults at the center of the process as active collaborators who shape what gets built and how.

 What We Deliver